master-csmi/course-rom-dm1-airtwin/README.md

-This project was developed with the help of an artificial intelligence tool (ChatGPT).
+This project was developed with the help of an artificial intelligence tool.